NathanThus/Minor-Embedded-Systems/The Making Of A Controller.md

 | Deadzone| [Measurement Data](/Personal/Controller%20Project/Measurements/dataDeadzone.csv) | ![A rising edge diagram](/Personal/Controller%20Project/Measurements/Joystick-Deadzone.png)|
 | Low->Mid| [Measurement Data](/Personal/Controller%20Project/Measurements/Joystick-High.png) | ![A rising edge diagram](/Personal/Controller%20Project/Measurements/Joystick-High.png)|
 | Low->Mid| [Measurement Data](/Personal/Controller%20Project/Measurements/dataHighPeak.csv) | ![A rising edge diagram](/Personal/Controller%20Project/Measurements/Joystick-HighPeak.png)|

+From this data, one thing is certain.
+The potentiometers are (fairly) linear in their function, and can be treated as such.
+This is nice, because it means there is next to no math required for them to function as the user expects.

+One thing to note with the **dead zone** measurement is the fact that there is a brief stop in the middle.
+I believe this is both **mechanical** and **electrical**, as it feels like there is a spring inside the mechanism to centre the joystick, but continuous movement **did** still result in a significant dead zone.
+While I don't doubt my results, I will need to test this later.

+#### HALL Effect